Available repair methods to try before using repair install

 3. You just need to select a destination location to store the backup image since the program will automatically select system related items as backup source.

 4. You can click Options to adjust backup compression level and set image splitting if needed.
 After that, click Start Backup to start the backup.

-If you are worried about system boot issue, you can create a bootable media under Utilities tab.
-It can help you to boot any Windows PC and restore your system from a backup.
+If you are worried about system boot issue, you can create a bootable media under Tools tab.
+It can help you to boot any Windows PC into WinPE and restore your system from a backup.
+Or, you can use Recovery Environment tool to enable the boot option of AOMEI Backupper recovery environment.
+Thus you can backup/restore from boot as well.

 Reinstall Windows 7 without losing files